We need to talk about the ‘Hijack’ season 2 premiere ending

 I wasn't sure I needed a second season of this Apple TV thriller, and "Hijack" season 2 gets off to a relatively sedate start that didn't necessarily sell me on the show going forward — but then it dropped a big, daft reveal occured right at the end that's grabbed my attention

 This time out, he's swapped a mid-air hijacking bound for London for one closer to the ground, as he's caught in a potentially deadly underground situation elsewhere in Europe.
-Ahead of the show's return, I had the chance to watch the "Hijack" season 2 premiere (which is now streaming on Apple TV), and it's left me intrigued.
+Ahead of the show's return, I had the chance to watch the "Hijack" season 2 premiere (which is now streaming on Apple TV), and now I cannot wait to fit the rest of the series in.

-While I wouldn't necessarily describe the episode as a whole as top-tier stuff, the cliffhanger ending has me convinced to stick with the show, for now — read on to find out why.
+Why?
+Well, while I wouldn't necessarily describe the whole episode as top-tier stuff, it was the shock reveal at the end of the episode that convinced me s me convinced to stick with the show, going forward — read on to find out why.

 Warning: This article contains spoilers for "Hijack" season 2.